 The config_install_interval variable starts a time scheduler which runs conan config install according the time interval configured.
-It only accepts the follow time intervals: minutes, hours and days.
+It only accepts the follow time intervals: seconds, minutes, hours, days and weeks (e.g 10s, 35m, 48h, 1d, 2w).
+Empty units or not listed units are not valid, they are considered an error and will be removed automatically on the next execution.